Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/estimability.rst

 =====================

-After estimating the model parameters with their associated uncertainty, as demonstrated in the :ref:`driversection` and :ref:`covariancesection` Section, estimability analysis is required to identify parameters that cannot be reliably estimated from the available data due to limitations in the mathematical model structure.
+After estimating the model parameters with their associated uncertainty, as demonstrated in the :ref:`driversection` and :ref:`covariancesection` Sections, estimability analysis is required to identify parameters that cannot be reliably estimated from the available data due to limitations in the mathematical model structure.
 If such parameters are identified, the model may need to be reformulated, replaced with an alternative structure, or augmented with additional prior information.
 In parmest, estimability analysis can